arosbio/cpsign/README.md

 ## Extension packages

-### Plot_utils
+### Conformal-eval
-In order to visualize the predictions and predictive performance from the conformal predictors we have created a python library for this task, located at [GitHub Plot_utils](https://github.com/pharmbio/plot_utils), building on top of the Matplotlib and numpy libraries.
+In order to visualize the predictions and predictive performance from the conformal predictors we have created a python library for this task, located at [GitHub Conformal-eval](https://github.com/pharmbio/conformal-eval), building on top of the Matplotlib and numpy libraries.
 This way visualizations can be customized easily and in a high abstraction level.
 We have also created functions for loading results from CPSign to make it easy for users to evaluate their predictive models.
-Example figures generated using Plot_utils for displaying the prediction intervals at a single confidence level;
+Example figures generated using Conformal-eval for displaying the prediction intervals at a single confidence level;

 ![Regression prediction intervals](figures/reg_intervals.png)

 and the distribution of prediction sets depending on the confidence level, which allows the user to pick an appropriate confidence level as well as assessing the predictive efficiency of a given model.
 ![Classification label distribution](figures/clf_label_distribution.png)

-More examples of figures and metrics that can be calculated are shown in the [jupyter notebooks](https://github.com/pharmbio/plot_utils/tree/master/python), which also detail how to work with results from CPSign.
+More examples of figures and metrics that can be calculated are shown in the [jupyter notebooks examples](https://github.com/pharmbio/conformal-eval/tree/master/examples), which also detail how to work with results from CPSign.

 ### Micro services
 CPSign predictive models can be deployed as micro services using the [Predict services extension](https://github.com/arosbio/cpsign_predict_services), which exposes a REST interface for each deployed model.
 The servers can optionally be extended with a drawing interface: